Birth Choices For A Crunchy Mama and a Scheduled Cesarean

-My Hospital, My Voice
+My Birth, My Voice

 Baptist has slowly been integrating a more mother/child approach to the maternity ward.
-They emphasize the importance of skin-to-skin contact, keeping babies with their mothers vs. automatically putting them in the nursery.
+They emphasize the importance of skin-to-skin contact and keeping babies with their mothers vs. automatically putting them in the nursery.
 They now even raise the temperature in the operating room during cesareans so it's more comfortable for baby and mother.

 It's not about medicine and doctors vs. midwives and a holistic approach; it's about going back to the person, not "the patient".
 Connect with your body and be fully informed about the experience.
 You are not a project or simply a patient.